 Michelle caught it and her eyes grew slightly, “It’s a black blade, cool!”

 She tossed it into the air and caught it, spinning it over her knuckles.
-It wasn’t any different from her knives as they were, but it was dark, which might give her an extra advantage.
+It wasn’t any different from her knives as they were, but it was dark, and the metal did not gleam, which might give her an extra advantage.

 “I only have two,” Trianon looked apologetic, “but they may help.
 Kerei and Zell, it isn’t much I am afraid, but here.”